vaibhav2411-dotcom/migrate-guard/README.md

 ---

+> 👉 **New here?** Start with the [Developer Onboarding Guide](./DEVELOPERS.md) for setup, API usage, automation, best practices, and everything you need to be productive quickly!

 ## ✨ What is Migrate Guard?

 **Migrate Guard** is an all-in-one automated website migration testing toolkit.
 It lets engineering/product/QA teams run side-by-side production/candidate comparisons and generate human-friendly reports for Go/No-Go launches and retro analysis.